dr-aiuta/tyntecsdk/README.md

 # Tyntec SDK

-A TypeScript SDK for the Tyntec Conversations API V3, making it easy to send WhatsApp messages using various content types.
+A TypeScript SDK for the Tyntec Conversations API V3, making it easy to send WhatsApp messages using various content types and manage WhatsApp templates.

 ## Requirements